 The purpose of the Design Library is to collect, organize and preserve books, journals and documents necessary for education and research, and make them widely available for academic research and study.
 In the academic year 2022, the building underwent a renovation to improve the aging facilities and enhance its functions.
-The new library, after the renovation, had its grand opening on June 29, 2023.
-The "Audio-Visual Lounge" with excellent soundproofing and the

-"Active Learning Corridor," a learning space that allows for conversation, were newly installed and are now available for use.
+Renovation work was completed in 2023, and the building is now connected to the adjacent Information Technology Center.
+It is equipped with facilities such as a "Visual and Audio Lounge," an exhibition and screening space with excellent soundproofing, and an "Active Learning Corridor," a learning space that encourages interactive learning and discussion.